MLinkPlanner 2.0

 Planning Point-to-Multipoint Networks

-Planning Point-to-Multipoint network in MLinkPlanner, you can do:
+When planning a point-to-multipoint network in MLinkPlanner, you can do:

-1. Different coverage study types for PtMP Base Stations
+Different coverage study types for PtMP Base Stations

-For the point-to-multipoint link availability calculation (see Point-to-Multipoint Links Availability Calculation), it is also necessary to specify the location of each of the subscriber stations, specify to which base station each subscriber station relates, and enter all necessary detailed parameters of base stations and subscriber stations.
+To calculate radio coverage, it is sufficient to enter the parameters of the base station(s) and the typical parameters of the subscriber station (CPE) - “subscriber station installation,” which can be located anywhere in the study area.
+For the point-to-multipoint link availability prediction, it is also necessary to specify the location of each of the subscriber stations, specify to which base station each subscriber station relates, and enter all necessary detailed parameters of base stations and subscriber stations.

-Figure 21.
 PtMP Network menu

 First, it is necessary to include the specification file of the equipment family that is supposed to be involved in the project.

-Click on the Add a new product family button in the Point-to-Multipoint menu to include the product family to your project.
-To download the product family files from our website, click on the Download product family files button, and a link will open in the browser.
-We are continually updating the files with equipment parameters, but if such equipment not on our website, then first create the equipment specification file (see Equipment Editor).
+Click on the “Add a new product family” button in the Point-to-Multipoint menu to include the product family in your project.
+To download product family files from our website, click on “Download product family files” button, and a link will open in browser.
+We are continually updating files with equipment parameters, but if such equipment is not on our website, then first create equipment specification file (see Equipment Editor).

 Toolbar: